What is it?

 Q: Who can enroll in the Leadership Certificate program?

 A: Any Ira A. Fulton College of Engineering sophomore, junior, or senior student enrolled in 200 level major courses or beyond.
+Any graduate student with two years remaining in the program.
 Freshman are not accepted.

 Q: How do I apply for the Leadership Certificate program?